albar965/navdatareader/README.txt

-Navdatareader is a command line tool that uses the atools fs/bgl and fs/db modules to store a full flight simulator scenery database into a relational database like Sqlite or MySql.
+Navdatareader is a command line tool that uses the atools fs/bgl and fs/db modules to store a full flight simulator scenery database into Sqlite, a relational database .

 ------------------------------------------------------------------------------